What’s the Best Red Light Therapy Wavelength for Skin Rejuvenation?

 • Then slip in 850 nm to boost circulation and guide deeper cellular repair

-When blended with care, these lights form a gentle, non-invasive age-defying ritual that sits firmly on real science
+When blended with care, these lights may form a gentle, non-invasive age-defying approach supported by scientific research.

 Summary Table